lambdamikel/DLMAPS/README.md

 loaded, go to the "Query Inspector" frame / window.
 Here, you can enter one of 20 pre-defined queries and get it executed, simply type `q1` to `q19` into the "Query Processor" console pane.
-Some queries (e.g., `q17` will take some time to execute, so be patient ;-) Also, queries that use an `(all ...)` quantifier will require that you "close the roles" first - this can be done right after the SQD map was loaded, using the menu item "Close Roles" from the "Map Viewer" menu.
+Some queries (e.g., `q17`) will take some time to execute the first time.
+Also, queries that use an `(all ...)` quantifier will require that you "close the roles" first - this can be done right after the SQD map was loaded, using the menu item "Close Roles" from the "Map Viewer" menu.
 Enjoy!